nvh95/react-linkedin-login-oauth2/README.md

 Demo: https://stupefied-goldberg-b44ee5.netlify.app/

-This package is used to get authorization code for Linked In Log in feature using OAuth2 in a easy way, without redirecting your application to linked in authorization page.
+This package is used to get authorization code for Linked In Log in feature using OAuth2 in a easy way.
 After have the authorization code, you can send it to server to continue to get information needed.
 For more, please see at [Authenticating with OAuth 2.0 - Linked In](https://developer.linkedin.com/docs/oauth2)
-See `demo/src/index.js` for examples.
+See [Usage](#usage) and [Demo](#demo) for instruction.

 ## Table of contents
 - [Changelog](#changelog)